theirishpenguin/theirishpenguin.github.io/_posts/2021-01-25-moral-code-actual-code-and-becoming-management-ought-you.markdown

 a new technology instead).

 My claim, that there exists a *moral core* requirement to have a shot at being a satisfied manager, may come into conflict (or may not; again, not wanting to put words in any mouths) with at least part of Charity
-Majors's blog post:
+Majors' blog post:

 >There seems to be precisely one acceptable answer to the question of
 >what motivates managers: loftily waxing on and on about how they get
->ALL their joy and fulfillment from empowering others and watching other
+>ALL their joy and fulfilment from empowering others and watching other
 >people succeed without ever personally building anything tangible or
 >receiving ANY of the credit.
 I call bullshit.
 (This bugs the
 >ever-loving crap out of me.)

 <div style="text-align: right; padding-bottom: 30px;">
-<i><b>Sidenote: </b>Charity's analogy to sleepless, vomit-coated parenthood is hilarious</i> 😀
+<i><b>Sidenote: </b>Charity's follow-on analogy to sleepless, vomit-coated parenthood is hilarious</i> 😀
 </div>

-My claim of a moral core requirement may appear too closely tied to a manager fundamentally getting their kicks out of postively empowering others.
+My claim of a moral core requirement may appear too closely tied to a manager fundamentally getting their kicks out of positively empowering others.
 I do believe, however, that if your core is not about doing right by others then you will find the going difficult.
-If your moral code isn't set up for success then neither will the actual code, nor your team, nor your chances of ongoing satisfaction.
-On the point of receiving credit, is it not rare for an organisation to skip giving credit to managers altogether?
+If your moral code isn't set up for success then neither will the actual code be, nor your team, nor your chances of ongoing satisfaction.
+On the point of praise, or lack of, I do not know if it is commonplace for an organisation to skip giving credit to managers altogether, so I'll skip over that here.

 ##### What if you are a moral monster 👹 yet still want to be a manager?
 Well, the good news is that much of morality can be learned.
 In many ways, you are what you